SHOCC Dances: English Ceilidh in the South - a ceilidh series in South Hampshire for the South of England.

 Previous SHOCC Dances: a gallery and comments...

-All dances are held in The Hilt (Cuckoo Bushes Hall), SO53 5NP.
+All dances were held in The Hilt (Cuckoo Bushes Hall), SO53 5NP.

 It has a sprung oak floor, and plenty of parking; and it's only 4 minutes from J12 off the M3, near Winchester.